Welding Fume Testing Laboratory Houston TX

 Welding Process × Fume Hazard Matrix

 The metals you need to test for depend entirely on what is being welded and how.
 Use this reference to select the right analyte panel for your welding fume testing program before sampling begins.
+When the welding process also generates visible particulate from grinding, prep, or post-weld finishing, pair your fume analysis with total and respirable dust testing to characterize the full inhalation hazard.

 SMAW — Shielded Metal Arc (Stick)